Snow in western Kansas giving hope for spring planting

 He says overall, his wheat harvest this year doesn’t look great.

 “It’s been a struggle,” Dirks said.
 “I got some wheat that never even emerged.
-Some spotty stands and some that looks OK, nothing looks exceptional this year.”
+Some spotty stands and some that look ok, nothing looks exceptional this year.”

 He expects Wednesday’s moisture to impact some of his wheat crop.